Hessian matrix: Second-derivative test

 The Hessian matrix of a convex function is positive semi-definite.
-Refining this property allows us to test whether a critical point $x$ is a local maximum, local minimum, or a saddle point, as follows:
+Refining this property allows us to test whether a critical point $x$ is a local maximum, local minimum, or a saddle point, as follows (for all of which it is also necessary that the gradient of the function is equal to 0 at $x$):

-If the Hessian is positive-definite at $x,$ then $f$ attains an isolated local minimum at $x.$ If the Hessian is negative-definite at $x,$ then $f$ attains an isolated local maximum at $x.$ If the Hessian has both positive and negative eigenvalues, then $x$ is a saddle point for $f.$ Otherwise the test is inconclusive.
+If the Hessian is positive-definite at $x,$ then $f$ attains an isolated local minimum at $x.$ If the Hessian is negative-definite at $x,$ then $f$ attains an isolated local maximum at $x.$ If the Hessian has both positive and negative eigenvalues, then $x$ is a saddle point for $f.$ Otherwise, the test is inconclusive.
 This implies that at a local minimum the Hessian is positive-semidefinite, and at a local maximum the Hessian is negative-semidefinite.

-For positive-semidefinite and negative-semidefinite Hessians the test is inconclusive (a critical point where the Hessian is semidefinite but not definite may be a local extremum or a saddle point).
+For positive-semidefinite and negative-semidefinite Hessians, the test is inconclusive (a critical point where the Hessian is semidefinite but not definite may be a local extremum or a saddle point).
 However, more can be said from the point of view of Morse theory.

 The second-derivative test for functions of one and two variables is simpler than the general case.
 In one variable, the Hessian contains exactly one second derivative; if it is positive, then $x$ is a local minimum, and if it is negative, then $x$ is a local maximum; if it is zero, then the test is inconclusive.
 In two variables, the determinant can be used, because the determinant is the product of the eigenvalues.
-If it is positive, then the eigenvalues are both positive, or both negative.
+If it is positive, then the eigenvalues are both positive or both negative.
 If it is negative, then the two eigenvalues have different signs.
 If it is zero, then the second-derivative test is inconclusive.

 Equivalently, the second-order conditions that are sufficient for a local minimum or maximum can be expressed in terms of the sequence of principal (upper-leftmost) minors (determinants of sub-matrices) of the Hessian; these conditions are a special case of those given in the next section for bordered Hessians for constrained optimization—the case in which the number of constraints is zero.
 Specifically, the sufficient condition for a minimum is that all of these principal minors be positive, while the sufficient condition for a maximum is that the minors alternate in sign, with the $1 \times 1$ minor being negative.